Neglect of Basic Needs in Nursing Homes

 - Protection from abuse

-Federal guidelines establish basic residents’ rights and, today, most states have also adopted guidelines for basic rights and needs, which typically include the following:
+Federal guidelines establish basic residents’ rights and, today, most states have also adopted guidelines for basic rights and needs.
+These rights typically include the right to:

 - Social interaction